altwalker/altwalker/docs/api.rst

 .. currentmodule:: altwalker.executor

 The role of the executor is to handle the test execution.
-Every executor should have all the methos form the :class:`altwalker.executor.Executor`.
+Every executor should have all the methods form the :class:`~altwalker.executor.Executor`.
-If some of the methods are not needed by the exexcutor the methods shoud just do nothing.

 .. autoclass:: Executor
     :members:

 .. autoclass:: HttpExecutor

-    .. automethod:: __init__

     .. automethod:: has_model